June 26 - July 6, 2019: Lake George, New York

 Tuesday, July 2 and Wednesday, July 3.
 After evaluating our options, looking at trucks in Queensbury and Warrensburg, NY, phone calls with Idaho DMV, visits with NY DMV, and many phone calls with Ford dealers in New York and Idaho, we opted to fly home and buy a truck in Idaho.
 Our buddy Dan hooked us up with Cory at Corwin Ford in Nampa and they had the perfect truck we wanted.
 Yes, NY had trucks but not the right size engine, bed, and color so we figured if we are spending the money, we might as well get what we want vs. settling for something we did not want.
 Besides, a trip home meant we could see family and catch up!
 And yes...we would drive the truck back to New York and continue on our adventures!

 We called Ford and told them we were picking up the truck and all of the parts.
 We thought they would put the engine back together even if it did not run.
-Nope...the engine is in all pieces and those pieces are in a box...and yes...we paid about $3,000.
+Nope...the engine was all in pieces and those pieces are in a box...and yes...we paid about $3,000.

 We called Fred again and had him tow the truck from the Ford dealer to his yard.
 Fred has a tow truck business, storage units, and more.
 Wow, we were so lucky to have been put in contact with Fred.
 He was so helpful and bending over backwards to help us, connect us with the Ford dealer in Warrensburg, and offering a storage space for the truck!
 This is where the truck will stay until we get it shipped back to Boise or sold.